arup-group/genet/README.md

 information for the PT stop.

 ## Setup

-To run pre-baked scripts that use GeNet in a number of different scenarios you can use docker, which will save you the work of installing GeNet locally:
+GeNet CLI supports a number of different usage scenarios.
+For these you can use docker, which will save you the work of installing GeNet locally:

 ### Using Docker